nstutelberg/Projects/README.md

         H₁: There is a positive relationship between the order date of a Yeezy and its sale price

-# Proposed Plan
+# Initial Plan
-   To prepare the data, fix the day and get the day that has the greatest variation in the cross section.
-This would be a day where there is the most models being sold.
-Add a column for each sneaker to act as a dummy variable.
-Run both bivariate and multivariate regressions and perform tests on the model fit.
-Plot results to vizualise the regression line and look for heteroscedasticity and the amount of variance in the prices over time.
-This influences whether log transformations are needed to normalize the data.
+   To prepare the data, I fixed the day and found the day that had the greatest variation in the cross section.
+This would be a day where there are the most models being sold.
+I added a column for each sneaker to act as a dummy variable.
+Then, I ran both bivariate and multivariate regressions and performed tests on the model fit.
+I plotted results to visualize the regression line and looked for heteroscedasticity and the amount of variance in the prices over time.
+This influences whether log transformations were needed to normalize the data.

 # Findings